tyholling/manual/README.md

 1. Create virtual machines (nodes)
    - Create one node for the control plane (for example, `centos`)
-     - On the control plane node, initialize the cluster
    - Create one or more worker nodes (for example, `debian`,`fedora`,`ubuntu`)
-     - On each worker node, join the cluster
    - CentOS Stream
      - [Virtual machine](https://github.com/tyholling/packer/tree/main/centos)
      - [Install Kubernetes](https://github.com/tyholling/packer/blob/main/centos/kubelet.sh)